-- The amount of any TPD Cover is reduced by the amount of any benefit payable under the flexi-linked Trauma Cover. - The amount of the primary Life Care, including any bonus or booster benefits, is reduced by the amount of any benefit, including any bonus or booster benefits, payable under the flexi-linked Trauma Cover or flexi-linked TPD Cover. - The Guaranteed Insurability option (personal events) ceases to apply when flexi-linked Trauma Cover is reinstated under the Trauma Cover Buy Back benefit or Plus option applying under the flexi-linked policy. - Indexation can't apply unless it also applies under the flexi-linked policy. - Indexation ceases to apply if it ceases to apply under the flexi-linked policy.
+- The amount of any TPD Cover is reduced by the amount of any benefit payable under the flexi-linked Trauma Cover. - The amount of the primary Life Care, including any bonus or booster benefits, is reduced by the amount of any benefit, including any bonus or booster benefits, payable under the flexi-linked Trauma Cover or flexi-linked TPD Cover. - The Guaranteed Insurability option (personal events) ceases to apply when flexi-linked Trauma Cover is reinstated under the Trauma Reinstatement benefit or the Trauma Reinstatement Booster option applying under the flexi-linked policy. - Indexation can't apply unless it also applies under the flexi-linked policy. - Indexation ceases to apply if it ceases to apply under the flexi-linked policy.